aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 ```

-Prior to any dispersion modeling, the following parameters need to be collected:
+Prior to any dispersion modelling, the following parameters need to be collected:
 + the mass emission rate of the species, carbon monoxide, in kg/s
 + the concentration of interest, in this case the occupational exposure limit of carbon monoxide in kg/m3
-+ the windspeed and atmospheric stability
++ the wind speed and atmospheric stability
 + the *effective* stack height, in m

 ### Mass Emission Rate